As you stand on the Platform

 him either.
 Dawson stayed invisible as long as he could while he

-snuck closer.
+with the guns.
 The moment the nest came into view, he lobbed

 Picture #2.
 I have descended about 100 yards.
 This picture